Canada at the 2016 Summer Olympics: Table tennis

-Canada entered two table tennis players into the Olympic competition.
-Pan American Games silver medallist Eugene Wang and two-time Olympian Zhang Mo secured an Olympic spot in the men's and women's singles, respectively, by virtue of a top three finish at the North American Qualification Tournament in Toronto.
+Canada qualified two table tennis players.
+Pan American Games silver medallist Eugene Wang and two-time Olympian Zhang Mo secured an Olympic spot in the men's and women's singles, respectively, with a top three finish at the North American Qualification Tournament in Toronto.
 The team was officially named on June 1, 2016.

 Taekwondo

-Canada entered one athlete into the taekwondo competition at the Olympics.
-2011 Pan American Games champion Melissa Pagnotta made her Olympic debut in the women's welterweight category (67 kg) by virtue of a top two finish at the 2016 Pan American Qualification Tournament in Aguascalientes, Mexico.
+Canada qualified one taekwondo athlete.
+2011 Pan American Games champion Melissa Pagnotta made her Olympic debut in the women's welterweight category (67 kg) with a top two finish at the 2016 Pan American Qualification Tournament in Aguascalientes, Mexico.
 In May 2016, Pagnotta was officially named to the Olympic team.

 Tennis

-Canada entered four tennis players into the Olympic tournament.
+Canada qualified four tennis players.
 Milos Raonic (world no. 9), Vasek Pospisil (world no. 46), and Eugenie Bouchard (world no. 48) qualified directly among the top 56 eligible players for their respective singles events based on the ATP and WTA World Rankings as of June 6, 2016.
 Bouchard's doubles partner Gabriela Dabrowski was added to the team on June 30, 2016.
 On July 15, 2016, Raonic withdrew from the games, citing the Zika virus.
 Daniel Nestor was chosen to replace him in the men's doubles event.